jamesmontemagno/MonoDroidToolkit/README.md

 * StickyViewPager: Disable view pager from moving if you desire
 * SystemUiHider: port of auto hiding the ui in Android

+## Want to see something?
+Simply open up an issue.

+## Apps using the toolkit
+* Have an app using the toolkit?
+Open an issue

 ## License
 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)